 - B.A., Psychology, University of St. Thomas, 1991

-- Psychological and interpersonal factors associated with physical and sexual victimization
+- Emotional, psychological, and interpersonal factors associated with stress, trauma, and adversity.

 Dr. Amy Naugle is a professor and co-director of clinical training in the Department of Psychology at Western Michigan University.